 It didn’t make no sense until it made the only sense.
 That was Elwood.p.
 27

 By exposing Elwood’s thoughts, cautious dreams and heavy frustrations, a sharp internal/external tension is carved out.
 In unworldly, upstanding Elwood, Whitehead creates a character so innocent there can be no question of fault leading to his imprisonment.
 A golden example of boyhood, beset by bad luck and a bigoted system.
 His rite of passage is the ultimate wrong, representing the lost youth of countless black boys living in segregated America.
 An innocence balanced out by calculating and world-wise Turner.
 Their friendship flows naturally and necessarily as boys denied the simple pleasure of being ordinary young men.

 “You’re wrong Turner.
 It’s not an obstacle course, he said.
 You can’t go around it–you have to go through it.
 Walk with your head up no matter what they throw at you.”p.
 174

-Given the premise inspired by a true story, the events which occurred at Nickel were infuriating but not unexpected.
+Given the premise inspired by a true story, the events which occurred at Nickel were infuriating, but not unexpected.
 What I found engrossing was the exploration (via Elwood’s prowling thoughts) of the reasons behind the degradation the characters experienced.
-His futile search for causation, desire to understand the perpetrators, ideas about the capacity for human beings to improve, and determination that he must make a difference are fascinating socio-psychological elements.
-Running, racing and getting ahead or falling behind are prevalent, yet subtle themes.
+His futile search for causation, desire to understand the perpetrators, ideas about the capacity for human beings to improve, and determination that he must make a difference are fascinating psychological elements.
+Running, racing and getting ahead, or falling behind are prevalent, yet subtle themes.
 Whitehead employs a few narrative contrivances but those are nuanced with hints and implications.
 Nothing is overwrought.